 The holder of an Environment Licence must:

-- Comply with the terms and conditions of the licence;
+1. Comply with the terms and conditions of the license;

 Breach of an Environment Licence may result in sanctions including written warnings, suspension or revocation of the business license, and enforced cessation of all activities and environmental restoration.

 A breach may also constitute an act of environmental pollution which is a breach of the Environment Law itself, giving rise to civil and criminal penalties.

 Importantly, the AMDAL approval or UKL-UPL recommendation process involves a dialogue between the proponent and the relevant level of government, which should result in terms and conditions which are mutually acceptable.
 If compliance with such terms and conditions proves difficult, or circumstances otherwise change, the proponent can seek amendments to the AMDAL or UKP-UPL documents.
 As such, we are not aware of any high-profile projects which have not proceeded on environmental grounds or have been suspended or revoked because of a breach of the relevant AMDAL or UKP-UPL documents or an Environmental Licence.

 Indo-Ned Consultancy provides services of making environmental permits for our clients.